 - 1. Method of play and events will be determined after entries have been received with the aim of providing a full tournament's play for competitors.
 Players will be notified before the start of play of the method and events being used. - 2.
-A clubhouse fee (which includes tea/coffee/light refreshments) is included in the entry fee. - 3.
-Please include contact details of email and phone with entry. - 4.
+Tea/coffee/light refreshments will be provided. - 3.
+Please include handicap, contact details of email and phone with entry. - 4.
 Monetary prizes will be given.